How to Sign Up for Travel Insurance: Quick and Easy Steps

 • Pet care expenses

-Save your policy info and contact numbers.
+Finally, keep your policy info and contact numbers safe.

 Frequently Asked Questions

-Travel insurance can be tricky to navigate.
+Travel insurance can be a bit tricky to navigate.

 What steps should I take to buy travel insurance before an international trip?

-To buy travel insurance for an international trip, first check if your destination has any insurance requirements.
+First things first—check if your destination has any insurance requirements.

-Then compare plans from different providers.
+Then, go ahead and compare plans from different providers.

-Fill out the application with your trip details and personal info.
+Once you find a plan that matches your needs and budget, fill out the application with your trip details and personal info.

 Can I purchase travel insurance after I’ve already started my journey?